 Immense popularity has been gained by Python in web development because of its versatility and simplicity.
 This comprehensive guide will walk through the basics, covering Flask and Django frameworks, working with templates and views, database integration, handling forms, adding user authentication, and developing RESTful APIs.
 Following manual addresses towards steps on how to use Python for web development.

-Python has two frameworks for web development.
-These are Flask and Django.
+Python has two frameworks for web development: Flask and Django.
+Both of these can be deployed on our app platform.
 Flask is a simple framework and is capable of making simple web apps as compared to Django which is more complex than Flask and also has more built-in features.
 Despite the differences, both frameworks are used by some of the most visited websites today.
 These sites include Netflix, Spotify, Uber, Zomato etc.

 Follow these steps to set up a basic Flask application: